zchrome/ens_chat/README.md

 # ens_chat

 Flask / SuperCollider app for the ensemble piece _How Do You Turn This On?_

-Chat-like interface for playing triggering MIDI on other performer's computers.
+Chat-like interface for playing MIDI on other performer's computers.
+Chat strings are converted to MIDI sequences.
+The piece is structured through usage of special messages that starts, stops or changes the behaviour of sequencing.

 Live at the Royal College of Music, Stockholm, 2021.